 Opt for a woodsy vibe with a forest elopement.
 You could go the “giant forest” route with an elopement in a redwood or Sequoia forest in California.
-Or you could go for something a little more temperate, like the Hoh Rainforest in Olympic National park.
+Or you could go for something a little more temperate, like the Hoh Rainforest in Olympic National Park.

 A classic elopement spot, and for good reason!
 But also one with a huge variety.
 From the moody coastal beaches of the pacific northwest to the cliffside beaches along the coast of California, you can have pretty much any beach vibe for your adventure elopement.
-We love that beaches are not one size fits all.
+I love that beaches are not one size fits all.
 You can have a vibe that’s unique to you.
 This isn’t your grandmother’s “beach wedding.”

-Contrary to popular belief, we don’t think that picking your elopement date should always be the first step in your elopement checklist.
+Contrary to popular belief, I don’t think that picking your elopement date should always be the first step in your elopement checklist.
 Why?
 The date you choose for your adventure elopement will be highly dependent on which type of location you’ve selected.
 Ultimately, seasonality has a huge effect on when you want to elope.
 For starters, you definitely don’t want to have a summer elopement in a desert location (triple digit temps are no fun, trust us).

 On the other end of the spectrum, you can’t really expect to have a high alpine elopement in the dead of winter (largely because a lot of mountain pass roads are closed during the winter months).
-There are just some things you’ll logistically need to consider when it comes to choosing the right elopement date.
+There are certain things you’ll logistically need to consider when it comes to choosing the right elopement date.

 And that brings us to the next step in the elopement checklist: finding your adventure elopement photographer.
-The reason we put this step so high up on the checklist is because a good elopement photographer will help walk you through the process of what you need to know to put together your adventure elopement.
+The reason I put this step so high up on the checklist is because a good elopement photographer will help walk you through the process of what you need to know to put together your adventure elopement.
 And they’ll be able to walk you through important things you’ll need to be aware of while you work your way through your elopement checklist.

 They will have location recommendations.
 They will know what permits you need to elope at those locations.
 They’ll have vendor recommendations, and they should even know the best places to buy the gear you may need for your adventure elopement.